rogeriotaques/seed-php/docs/helper-database.md

 >Package: `Helper\Database` <br >
 >Namespace: `SeedPHP\Helper\Database`

-A simple, yet powerful and intuitive wrapper to work with database queries.
+A simple, yet powerful and intuitive wrapper to work with database queries, with built in methods for `fetch`, `insert`, `update` and `delete`, also with support to chained `transactions`.

 #### Example